retorquere/zotero-report-customizer/README.md

 ## **NOTE**

-The customized report can currently only be printed, not saved.
+The report customizations must be saved by clicking the Save icon before the report can be saved to disk.
 I'm looking into this.